Shared-Work Program FAQs

 Q. Can I terminate the Shared-Work plan?

 A. Yes.
 An employer may terminate a Shared-Work plan by providing written notice to the department.
+The department may also terminate a plan for good cause.

 Q. Can I lay off some of the workers participating in a Shared-Work plan and continue the plan with the remaining individuals?